yberregu/ELK_Project1/README.md

 SSH into the control node and follow the steps below:
 - Copy the /etc/ansible/files/filebeat-config.yml file to '/etc/filebeat/filebeat-playbook.yml'.
-- Update the security rules file to include IP address
+- Update the security rules file to include IP address/Update the /etc/ansible/hosts file to include ports
-- Run the playbook, and navigate to terminal to check that the installation worked as expected.
+- Run the playbook, and navigate to: 5601 to check that the installation worked as expected.

   Answer the following questions to fill in the blanks:
 - Which file is the playbook?
-Where do you copy it? the filebeat{filebeat-configuration.yml}, to webservers filebeat dir.
+Where do you copy it? the filebeat{filebeat-playbook.yml}, to /roles/filebeat.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
-We update nano filebeat-config.yml,
+We update nano  /etc/ansible/hosts.
-  hosts: ["10.1.0.4:9200"]
-  username: "elastic"
-  password: "changeme”

- setup.kibana:
-  host: "10.1.0.4:5601".
-  -How do I specify which machine to install the ELK server on versus which to install Filebeat on? c host installation hosts to either webservers or elk.
+  -How do I specify which machine to install the ELK server on versus which to install Filebeat on? change hosts configuration to either webservers or elk.
 - Which URL do you navigate to in order to check that the ELK server is running? http://<(YourIpAddress)>:5601/app/kibana#/home

 As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc.